SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

             - https://stackoverflow.com/a/66638224
             - Related:
               - https://crbug.com/1241397
-          - It did not come without any added burden though now user sees `Block content on any page` for our extension permission because `declarativeNetRequest` which makes no sense to regular users.
+          - It did not come without any added burden though, now user sees `Block content on any page` for our extension permission because of `declarativeNetRequest`, which makes no sense to regular users on why simkl needs to block requests.
+  - TODO:
+    - Document every function
+    - Refactor all functions so that
+      - they feel systematic and clean
+      - they allow proper modular unit testing

 #### Notes (`@phanirithvij`)